Miletus: Turkish rule

-Seljuk Turks conquered the city in the 14th century and used Miletus as a port to trade with Venice.
+Turks conquered the city in the 14th century and used Miletus as a port to trade with Venice.

 In the 15th century, the Ottomans utilized the city as a harbour during their rule in Anatolia.
 As the harbour became silted up, the city was abandoned.
 Due to ancient and subsequent deforestation, overgrazing (mostly by goat herds), erosion and soil degradation, the ruins of the city lie some 10 km from the sea with sediments filling the plain and bare hill ridges without soils and trees, a maquis shrubland remaining.

 The Ilyas Bey Complex from 1403 with its mosque is a Europa Nostra awarded cultural heritage site in Miletus.